sagemath/grant-europe/Needs.rst

 - Managing the package library (dependencies, consistency, review, licensing, testing, ...)

+Jean-Pierre: with a few months of work, one could get a fully functional one-click install Sage+Cygwin 32bits.
+More work for Cygwin 64 bits, but the 32bits version would work on Windows 64 bits.

 Goal: Fostering collaborations/integration between components in an open source ecosystem
 =============================================================================